 2120.1.
-Instructional Practices Strategies
+Instructional Practices-Strategies

-Educators Instructional practices shall promote personalization and high expectations and enable so that each student may successfully engage with the curriculum delivered and meet graduation requirements.
-Practices employed by educators shall include examining and teaching a subject from multiple academic perspectives and encouraging students to engage with and synthesize diverse perspectives and narratives, including those from the students' lived experiences, into a coherent understanding or analysis.
+Educators Instructional practices shall promote personalization and high expectations for each student and enable so that each student successfully engages in the curriculum and meets graduation requirements.
 Classroom instruction shall include a range of research evidence-based instructional strategies that most effectively improve student learning and engage all students, as identified by national and Vermont guidance and locally collected and analyzed student data.